 These spoons are dishwasher safe, can be sterilized and spoon materials conform to international standards (EEC & FDA).

 Cost: $13 each + postage

 PLATES & BOWLS

-Divided plates help the fussy eater and picky toddler to a sense of control and choice in a meal without parents needed to ‘short order cook’ and constantly provide different options during a meal when one option is refused.
+Divided plates allow the fussy eater and picky child a sense of control and choice in a meal without parents needed to ‘short order cook’ and constantly provide different options during a meal when one option is refused.
 They also help with children with sensory processing challenges who don’t like their foods ‘touching’.
-We love these Boon plates as the high lip allows children to spoon feed foods such as yoghurt, soup, custard, meat sauce as well as use their forks to self feeding.
+We love these non-slip plates as the higher lip allows children to spoon feed foods such as yoghurt, soup, custard, meat sauce as well as use their forks to self feeding.
 The non-slip base gives stability that the plate won’t slide across the table.
 The plates are BPA, Phthalate and PVC free and are top rack dishwasher-safe.

-This product measures 17cm x 24cm x 3cm (W x H x D)
+This product measures 26cm x 19cm x 2cm (W x H x D)